Jim Parsons, Dylan McDermott Among Seven Cast in Ryan Murphy Netflix Series ‘Hollywood’

-Jim Parsons is hoping to make another big bang with his next role.
+Jim Parsons is hoping to make another big bang in Hollywood with his next role.

 Murphy previously described the show, which received a straight-to-series order at the streamer, as “a love letter to the Golden Age of Tinseltown.”
 The exact nature of the plot is being kept under wraps, though Criss did confirm that the series will be set in the 1940s and that it is slated to debut on Netflix in May 2020.
 Murphy co-created the series with Ian Brennan.